arathee2/what-movie/README.md

 ```

 # Installation
 The following command shows 3 movies to watch between 2010 and 2020.
+Output is stochastic and always shows high-rated movies.
 ```buildoutcfg
 python main.py -n 3 -f 2010 -t 2020
 ```